Nika Nesgoda

 Nika Nesgoda is an American artist and conceptual photographer.

 Virgin Series

 In 2002, Nesgoda shot her hagiographic photographic series, VIRGIN to emulate the paintings of the Old Masters and the dichotomous use of prostitutes as artists' models, in particular Michelangelo Merisi da Caravaggio, whose painting Death of the Virgin portrayed a model who was also a sex worker.
 Nesgoda's series, VIRGIN, features adult film actresses to portray the Virgin Mary and references the historical use of marginalized women in religious art.
 In 2018, Time magazine published the series and revealed that the model in her photograph, Annuntiatio which pays homage to the 1333 Simone Martini and Lippo Memmi's Annunciation portrays the pornographic film actress Stormy Daniels as the Virgin Mary.

 According to Artnet News, Nesgoda "sought to combine Christian iconography with contemporary pornography to draw attention to the fact that, from a certain perspective, both represented reductive, misogynistic views of women".

-Nesgoda told the New York Post, "My photographs are a playful look at art history.
-Pornography is art that we deem excessive in a way.
-Throughout history, women were seen as virgins or whores.
-I'm not trying to be ironic.
-The way I see it, with art you look at something and make a judgment whether you like it or not – but things are not always what they seem."